Abortion in Tennessee: Legislative history

 The state was one of 10 states in 2007 to have a customary informed consent provision for abortions.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) had provisions related to admitting privileges and licensing.
 They required clinics have hospital privileges and transfer agreement with a hospital.

 In 2015 Tennessee established a required 48 hour waiting period before obtaining an abortion.

 The state legislature was one of eight states nationwide that tried, and failed, to pass a bill to ban early abortion in 2017.
 They tried again in 2018, where they were one of ten states that tried and failed to pass a fetal heartbeat bill.
 Two fetal heartbeat bills were filed in the Tennessee General Assembly in 2019.
 On January 23, 2019, Rep. James "Micah" Van Huss filed HB 77 in the Tennessee House of Representatives.
 On February 7, 2019, Sen. Mark Pody filed SB 1236 in the Tennessee Senate.
 On February 20, 2019, HB 77 was passed out of a Public Health subcommittee and sent to the full committee.
 On February 26, 2019, the House Public Health Committee voted 15–4 to send HB 77 to the House floor for a full vote.
 On February 7, 2019, HB 77 was passed out of the Tennessee House by a vote of 66–21.
 As of May 14, 2019, the state prohibited abortions after the fetus was viable, generally at some point between weeks 24 and 28.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling and was not a result of state-based legislation.
 In 2020 Tennessee banned abortions because of a prenatal diagnosis of Down syndrome or because of the gender or race of the fetus.

 Due to the trigger law prohibiting abortion from the point of fertilization which was adopted on April 22, 2019, abortion became illegal from the point of conception in Tennessee on July 25, 2022, 30 days after the overturning of Roe v.
 Wade.

+In 2026, a bill was proposed that would have sentenced women with the death penalty for homicide for having an abortion.
+The bill failed in the Tennessee legislature on March 10, 2026, following nationwide backlash.